 Do they really take us into and out of the presence of God?
 Nope.
 No such thing exists.
 There are no brokers of His presence.
 Jesus has done it.
 We are in God’s presence because of what Jesus did on the cross, and not because of anything the worship leader does.
 The manifest presence of God is like oxygen in your lungs — it’s something you breathe.

 Of the 6 mentions in the NT about the presence of God, not one of them has to do with music.Click To Tweet

 16:05 – The recent history of contemporary worship music and practices (Restoration of David’s Tent)

-Have you ever wondered or been asked why we do things the way we do in our charismatic services when it comes to singing song before the preaching?
+Have you ever wondered or been asked why we do things the way we do in our charismatic services when it comes to singing songs before the preaching?
 Chances are you have little idea and neither will the person you ask.